 Give the New Family Some Time

-Instead of coming over right away, send well wishes in the beginning and start to ask gently about visiting a few weeks later.
+Instead of coming over right away, send well wishes during the first week and start to ask gently about visiting a few weeks later.
 When you do visit, plan to bring a meal with you or ask if they’d like to order in – your treat.
 Stay for only an hour or until the meal is finished so that you don’t overstay your welcome.
 Remember, this is not about them loving you – this is about them dealing with their own life circumstances and exhaustion.
-Be a friend by helping to keep those boundaries without them having to ask.
+Be a bright spot by helping to keep those boundaries without them having to ask.

 Be Attentive to Issues with the Baby and Parents

-If mom wants to breastfeed, but is having trouble, offer to look up phone numbers for people to consult (i.e. La Leche League or a specialist at the hospital).
-Helping to do some of the legwork and then get out of the way is a fantastic way to be a friend in a stressful situation.
+If mom wants to breastfeed but is having trouble, offer to look up phone numbers for people to consult (i.e. a lactation consultant through La Leche League, a postpartum doula, or a specialist at the hospital).
+Helping to do some of the legwork and then getting out of the way can make a huge difference when your friend is having a hard time.

 Offer to Help with Siblings